Springfield Model 1886

-History and Design
+History and design

-The Model 1886 carbine featured the new sight created by Lieutenant Colonel Adelbert R. Buffington that had been incorporated into the Springfield Model 1884 rifle.
+The model 1886 carbine was 40 inches long, with a 24 inch barrel.
+It featured the new sight created by Lieutenant Colonel Adelbert R. Buffington that had been incorporated into the Springfield Model 1884 rifle.
 The stock had a storage compartment for a three piece folding cleaning rod and a ruptured case extractor.
 The upper barrel band also had a curved swivel sling design that allowed it to fit close to the stock when the carbine was placed in a saddle boot.
-The Model 1886 did not have the lower barrel band that had been present on the Model 1882.
+The model 1886 did not have the lower barrel band that had been present on the Model 1882.
 The carbine was fitted with a 24 in barrel and a full walnut stock.